Local search for efficient causal effect estimation: Abstract

 \section{Abstract}

-Causal effect estimation from observational data is an important but challenging problem.
-Causal effect estimation with unobserved variables in data is even more difficult.
-The challenges lie in (1) whether the causal effect can be estimated from observational data (identifiability); (2) accuracy of estimation (unbiasedness), and (3) fast data-driven algorithm for the estimation (efficiency).
-Each of the above problems by its own, is challenging.
-There does not exist many data-driven methods for causal effect estimation so far, and they solve one or two of the above problems, but not all.
-In this paper, we present an algorithm that is fast, unbiased and is able to confirm if a causal effect is identifiable or not under a very practical and commonly seen problem setting.
-To achieve high efficiency, we approach the causal effect estimation problem as a local search for the minimal adjustment variable sets in data.
-We have shown that identifiability and unbiased estimation can be both resolved using data in our problem setting, and we have developed theorems to support the local search for searching for adjustment variable sets to achieve unbiased causal effect estimation.
-We make use of frequent pattern mining strategy to further speed up the search process.
-Experiments performed on an extensive collection of synthetic and real-world datasets demonstrate that the proposed algorithm outperforms the state-of-the-art causal effect estimation methods in both accuracy and time-efficiency.
+Causal effect estimation from observational data is a challenging problem, especially with high dimensional data and in the presence of unobserved variables.
+The available data-driven methods for tackling the problem either provide an estimation of the bounds of a causal effect (\ie nonunique estimation) or have low efficiency.
+The major hurdle for achieving high efficiency while trying to obtain unique and unbiased causal effect estimation is how to find a proper adjustment set for confounding control in a fast way, given the huge covariate space and considering unobserved variables.
+In this paper, we approach the problem as a local search task for finding valid adjustment sets in data.
+We establish the theorems to support the local search for adjustment sets, and we show that unique and unbiased estimation can be achieved from observational data even when there exist unobserved variables.
+We then propose a data-driven algorithm that is fast and consistent under mild assumptions.
+We also make use of a frequent pattern mining method to further speed up the search of minimal adjustment sets for causal effect estimation.
+Experiments conducted on extensive synthetic and real-world datasets demonstrate that the proposed algorithm outperforms the state-of-the-art criteria/estimators in both accuracy and time-efficiency.